Sikh Phulwari

 Sikh Phulwari is a monthly Punjabi and Hindi magazine of the Sikh Missionary College in Ludhiana, India.
 The magazine aims at the revival of Sikhism and preaching the message of the Sikh Gurus.
-It is the largest circulating Sikh religious monthly.
+It is the largest circulating Sikh religious monthly, with 65,000 copies circulating worldwide.

 History

 Sikh Phulwari was started in Punjabi in August 1980.
+Other sources claim it started being published as a quarterly in 1977.
 The Hindi edition of the magazine was launched later.